Transfer operators and atomic decomposition: Transfer operators and dynamics

 {\it Exponential decay of correlations.} One needs to show that $1$ is an isolated simple eigenvalue and that the rest of the spectrum is contained in a ball centered at zero and with radius strictly smaller than one.
 Exponential decay of correlation follows for all observables in $B$.\\

 {\it Central Limit Theorem.} To show the Central Limit Theorem for a real-valued observable $\phi$ we first show that $\psi \mapsto M_t(\psi)=e^{i t \phi}\psi$ is a bounded operator (a {\it multiplier}) on $B$, for every $t$ small.
 Then we consider perturbations of the transfer operator $\Phi_t= \Phi\circ M_t$.
 Often there is an analytic continuation of the leading eigenvalue for every small $t$.
-This is closely related with the characterisc function of the observable $\phi$ and a carefully analysis gives the Central Limit Theorem for $\phi$.
+This is closely related to the characteristic function of the observable $\phi$, and a careful analysis gives the Central Limit Theorem for $\phi$.
 Note that $\Phi_t$ is also a transfer operator, but with a complex-valued potential.\\

 {\it Analyticity of topological pressure}.
 If $I$ is a compact metric space and $F\colon I \rightarrow I$ is continuous then the spectral radius of the operator $\Phi_g$ with potential $g$ is exactly $e^{P_{top}(g)}$.
-If there is just a single element of the spectrum with maximal modulus, that is a simple eigenvalue, often this eigenvalue varies analytically under perturbation of $g$, so we get the real analyticity of $P_{top}(g)$ with respect to $g$. \\
+If there is just a single element of the spectrum with maximal modulus, which is a simple eigenvalue, this eigenvalue often varies analytically under perturbation of $g$, so we get the real analyticity of $P_{top}(g)$ with respect to $g$. \\